ExpatAdminHubEuropean expat guide

 Strengths.
 Cleanest onboarding experience in the category — a first-time landlord can produce a compliant lease in under 30 minutes from sign-up.
 Lease wizard handles the ALUR clause set well, especially the mandatory annexes (DPE, ERP, surface loi Boutin, prior rent in zones tendues).
 UI feels modern and unfussy compared with the older Rentila interface.

 Trade-offs for our audience.
 Web-first, same as Rentila.
-No tenant portal, same.
+Web tenant portal, like Rentila — no native tenant app.
 French-only UI.
 Subscription pricing, typically around €99/year on the paid tier.
 Skews toward simpler portfolios — the tool is not pretending to be GérerSeul's SCI accounting.

 Where it fits.
 Best for a first-time French-resident landlord with one or two properties who values onboarding speed over feature depth.
 If the BailFacile content marketing brought you here in the first place, that's probably the right read.